By Erik Marcus

 To summarize the advice I’ve offered in this cooking guide:

 - It doesn’t cost much to outfit your kitchen with basic equipment.
-If you’re on a budget, you can go cheap on almost everything but a chef’s knife.
+If you’re on a budget, you can go cheap on almost everything except a chef’s knife.

 - The easiest way to eat plenty of fresh vegetables is to step up your grocery shopping game.
-Patronize food markets with excellent produce sections, and get into the habit of spending lots of time there.
-Don’t buy the same selection of vegetables each time.
-Instead, look around, and purchase a broad and colorful diversity of produce based on what’s on sale and in season.
+Patronize food markets with excellent produce sections, and don’t buy the same items every time.
+Instead, wander around and purchase a colorful diversity of produce based on what’s on sale and in season.

 - Keep your pantry well-stocked with imperishable items like pasta, rice, nuts, spices, and some flavorful oils.
 A half-empty pantry means far fewer cooking options.

-- More than learning recipes, the key skills you want to master are learning to make stir-fries, roasted vegetables, soups, salads, and sandwiches.
+- More than learning recipes, the most valuable cooking skills to master involve learning to make stir-fries, roasted vegetables, soups, salads, and sandwiches.
 All of these foods can be improvised in innumerable ways.

 - Make sure that your very first cookbook is geared to simple, easy recipes.
 You can find the best of these titles listed in “Easy Everyday Cookbooks” section of our Vegan Cookbooks page.